nicfv/Me/docs/blog/posts/2024-03-25-solitaire.md

 ---
 # Winning at Solitaire

-I've been playing a lot of solitaire on my phone recently.
+I've been playing a lot of solitaire (Klondike 3) on my phone recently.
 My app has a timer, for some reason.
 It made me come up with some funny ideas like doing a solitaire speedrun.
 To my delight, it [already exists](https://www.speedrun.com/solitaire)!
 It's become a mild addiction, but this game has made me come up with an interesting question.
 How likely are you to win a game of solitaire?
 What is the maximum possible win rate that the best solitaire player can have?

 <!-- more -->